rizinorg/rizin/doc/debug-internals.md

 ## librz/debug/debug.c

 The main top-level debugger functionality lives here.
-It aims to abstract away the common code flow and integration into radare while delegating more nuanced system interactions to plug-ins.
+It aims to abstract away the common code flow and integration into Rizin while delegating more nuanced system interactions to plug-ins.

     librz/debug/arg.c        // used by the anal engine (??)